Special Education Evaluations

 - Best practice among states is the “15-day rule.”
 The 15-day rule means that within 15 calendar days of a request for an evaluation, the school should request parent consent, convene an Evaluation Planning Team (EPT), or provide written reasons for denying the request.
 Vermont’s Secretary of Education strongly encouraged schools to incorporate the 15-day rule is explained in the Guidance to the Newly Adopted 15 Calendar Day Rule for New Referrals (State Rule 2362.2.1(b)) Memo dated November 8, 2013.

 - The LEA will send a Notice of Meeting to inform parents of their decision to proceed with the evaluation and invite you to a meeting to develop an evaluation plan and request a signed parental consent prior to initiating the evaluation.
 Parental input is critical to a good evaluation plan.
 Remember, the evaluation is as good as the questions team members raise and the input all provide.
-These question help the team in answering whether or not your child is eligible, but also importantly identifies the programming, related services and supports that the student needs to meet success.
+These questions help the team in answering whether or not your child is eligible, but also importantly identifies the programming, related services and supports that the student needs to meet success.

 - The evaluation should begin on the date the school district receives the signed consent from the parent regarding the evaluation plan and be completed by the end of 60 days.

 - The team will gather and determine if the child is eligible and put the decision in writing by sending parents a written notice.

 What if the child is not found eligible for special education?

 - It is not uncommon for a student to be evaluated and not found eligible for special education.
 Through this process, a student may be determined to have a disability, but not be eligible for special education.

 - Parents have the right to disagree with the team decision and should put their decision in writing